 - ~2700 currently inactive U.S. exchange-traded stocks that appear in the historical data

-- Since 2004, we have focused our coverage on currently live, actively-traded stocks because our primary clients have been fundamental PMs.
+- Since 2004, our coverage has focused on live, actively-traded stocks because our primary clients have been fundamental PMs.
 We've always aimed to maintain coverage of 2900 - 3000 active stocks.
 Due to bankruptcies, acquisitions, delistings, etc., we lose about 20 companies per month from coverage.
 When adding companies to coverage, we prioritize companies with higher market caps and trading volumes, along with big IPOs and client requests.

 Coverage universe is updated daily and available here.